zkmopro/mopro/mopro-cli/README.md

 - `mopro build`: Build the project for specified platforms.
 - `mopro update`: Update bindings with new API for specified platforms.
 - `mopro test`: Run tests for specific platform and test cases.
+- `mopro export-bindings`: Export platform bindings to some other directory.

+## Examples

-### Example
+### Basic example

-Here's a basic example with Rust bindings:
+Initialize, build and test a circuit with Rust bindings:

 ```
 # Set MOPRO_ROOT